TinWho/Gator-Gate-Theme/README.md

 Utilizing a lightweight forum platform like bbPress, combined with AI-generated CSS, allows for a modern, high-performance community site without the constraints of traditional, bloated forum software.
 This approach ensures maximum design flexibility, rapid load speeds, and minimal database usage.

 ## Live Preview

+The CSS file should get you close to this without having to worry about any WordPress theme-specific coding.
 For a live preview of this theme, you can visit.
 (https://tinfoilwho.com/forum/)

 ### Current Status

 It's a work in progress; there is still some backend work needed.

 ### How To Install